ITSpecialist111/ai_automation_suggester/README.md

    - **Symptom**: The integration doesn't generate any suggestions.
    - **Solution**:
      - Manually trigger the service `ai_suggester.generate_suggestions`.
-     - Check if there are any new entities to analyze.
+     - Check if you have provided the necessary service data.
      - Review logs for any errors during the analysis.

 4. **Dependency Issues**

-   - **Symptom**: Errors related to the OpenAI Python library version.
+   - **Symptom**: Errors related to missing dependencies or incorrect versions.
    - **Solution**:
-     - Ensure that the OpenAI library version is `>=1.0.0`.
+     - Ensure all required libraries are installed.
      - Clear Home Assistant's cache by deleting the `deps` directory and restart.

 ### **Logging and Debugging**